Fault tolerance testing in the Yandex Cloud infrastructure based on Yandex Network Load Balancer

 Important note: When using VPC security groups, consider the following specifics:

-- Only allowing rules are supported in security groups, so to block traffic you need a separate set of rules allowing traffic between zones, which you will need to delete when you initiate blocking.
+- Security groups support allowing rules only; therefore, to block traffic you need a separate set of rules that allow traffic between zones.
+To implement blocking, these rules will have to be deleted.

-- By deleting the allowing rules from a security group you block new network connections without terminating already established ones.
+- By deleting the allowing rules from a security group you block new network connections without terminating the existing ones.

 Testing methodology